also known as: Királyháza (HU), Kralovo (CZ), Korolëvo (RU), Kalitshava (Yid)

 ( Click the arrow in the buttons below for pronunciation. )

-Korolevo is located about 28 miles SE of Mukacheve (Munkács), 5 miles E of Vynohradiv (Nagyszõllõs).
+Korolevo is located about 28 miles southeast of Mukacheve (Munkács), five miles east of Vynohradiv (Nagyszõllõs).

 Jews probably settled in Korolevo around the 1840s.

 In 1880, the Jewish population was 202.

 By 1921, during the Czechoslovakian period, the Jewish population rose to 513 (of a total population of 3,450).

 A few families farmed and others belonged to the professional class.
 The Zionists and religious organizations were active among the young.

 With the Hungarian occupation of Korolevo in March, 1939, Jews were persecuted and pushed out of their occupations.
 In 1940-41, dozens of Jews from Korolevo were drafted into forced labor battalions and others were drafted for service on the Eastern front, where most died.

 The remaining Jews of Korolevo, 678 in March 1944, were deported to Auschwitz late May, 1944.